StefanRoets06/Custom-Instructions-for-GitHub-Copilot/README.md

    - Define the project overview.
    - Specify your coding preferences.
    - Add task-specific instructions, examples, and references.
-4. Save the file and refer to it when using GitHub Copilot for your projects.
+4. Save the file and refer to it when using GitHub Copilot in **Agent Mode** for optimal results.

 ---